Shock Forest Group

 Sheryn Akiki, Axel Coumans, Susanna Gonzo,

-Nicolas Jaar, Daria Kiseleva, Jelger Kroese
+Nicolas Jaar, Daria Kiseleva, Jelger Kroese, Masa Nazzal

-Shock Forest Group (SFG) convene for a residency at the Mahler & LeWitt Studios during our Spring Session 2025, in partnership with Fuori Festival and Viaindustriae, and supported by Culture Moves Europe.
+Shock Forest Group (SFG) convened for a residency at the Mahler & LeWitt Studios during our Spring Session 2025, in partnership with Fuori Festival and Viaindustriae, and supported by Culture Moves Europe.
 SFG is a decentralised collective consisting of artists, activists, ecologists, musicians and researchers who, through a process of ‘collaborative listening’, explore relationships between technology, violence and ecology.
 Their work creates opportunities for community engagement, public performance, collective improvisation, and other experiments in radical presence.

 The collective was originally convened in 2019 by Nicolas Jaar for a project with Het HEM, a Dutch cultural institution occupying a former munitions factory.
 SFG took their name from the ‘shokbos’ (shock forest) planted next to the factory which served as a testing ground for explosives and an acoustic barrier silencing the military work from the nearby town.
 The site, which surprisingly hosted Europe’s largest heron population, illustrated many of the concerns which helped to define the collective’s ensuing investigations.

-In Umbria, ‘the green heart of Italy’, SFG will begin their research by responding to a much older forest: at the summit of Monteluco, reachable from the old town of Spoleto by a medieval viaduct, is a forest which, according to the ‘Lex Spoletina’ (written on stones dating to the 3rd century BC), was scared to the Roman god Jupiter.
+In Umbria, ‘the green heart of Italy’, SFG began their research by responding to a much older forest: at the summit of Monteluco, reachable from the old town of Spoleto by a medieval viaduct, is a forest which, according to the ‘Lex Spoletina’ (written on stones dating to the 3rd century BC), was scared to the Roman god Jupiter.
 The law imposes conservation rules – to do with forestation and upkeep – and is considered to be one of the earliest known environmental laws.
 Next to the forest, St Francis, patron saint of the environment, founded a monastery, while in the 1930s Mussolini’s brother Arnaldo, a celebrated environmentalist, had a monument erected in his memory.

-The collective’s research will be facilitated by a number of partners and advisors including: FuoriFestival – a Spoleto-based events producer with a focus on music and collaborative interdisciplinary practices.
+The collective’s research is facilitated by a number of partners and advisors including: FuoriFestival – a Spoleto-based events producer with a focus on music and collaborative interdisciplinary practices.
 Viaindustriae – a publisher and research organisiation in Foligno with a collection of artists’ books, related ephemera and art, dating from Futurism to the present.
 Saverio Verini – Director of the Musei Civici di Spoleto.
 The Mahler & LeWitt Studios hosts residencies and projects, for all the arts, using the former studios of stone sculptor Anna Mahler and conceptual artist Sol LeWitt, as well as the Torre Bonomo.

 Shock Forest Group